D.K. Metcalf Player Prop Bets for NFL Week 8 | Seattle vs. Jacksonville 10/31/2021

 Matchup vs. Jacksonville

-- This week Metcalf will face the NFL's 28th-ranked pass defense (305.7 yards allowed per game).
+- The Jaguars have the NFL's 28th-ranked pass defense this season, surrendering 305.7 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the Jaguars defense is ranked eighth in the NFL.
+- The Jaguars have allowed nine touchdowns through the air (1.5 per game).
+They are eighth in the league in that category.

 Recent Performances

-- In last week's outing against the Saints, Metcalf was targeted five times, picking up 96 yards on two receptions (averaging 48 yards per grab) while scoring one touchdown.
+- Against the Saints last week, Metcalf was targeted five times and picked up 96 yards on two receptions while scoring one touchdown.

-- Metcalf has caught 13 passes (17 targets) for 252 yards (84.0 per game) with three TDs during his last three games.
+- Metcalf has accumulated 13 catches for 252 yards and three touchdowns over his last three games.
+He was targeted 17 times and averages 84.0 receiving yards.

 Metcalf's Seattle Teammates